'One of the penalties for refusing to participate in politics is that you end up being governed by your inferiors.'

 1. UK Government, students will study: the constitution, parliament, Prime Minister and executive, relationships between the branches.

 2. Non-core political ideas, students will study: feminism.

 The following year they will complete:

 Politics and Government of the USA and Comparative Politics (9PLO/3A)

 1. The US Constitution and federalism, US Congress, US presidency, US Supreme Court and civil rights, democracy and participation.

 2. Comparative theories, comparing UK and US politics and government.

 In lessons we use a variety of activities, including debating and analysing newspaper articles, to help the girls understand the nature of politics and develop their ability to evaluate events and processes critically.
 The subject is fast changing, with new developments in the political landscape every day, and challenges preconceptions about society and governing the UK.
 The most recent general election is an excellent resource for our studies in Politics.

-For those girls who take Government and Politics at A2 Level, the focus shifts to the United States.
+The current UVI are taking the legacy specification at A2, where the focus shifts from British politics to the United States.
 Here, amongst other issues, we examine the nature of the American Constitution, the power of the presidency, the importance of Congress and the role of the Supreme Court.
 With A2 our focus is on both historic, landmark developments and very recent changes to the political arena.
-With the 2016 Presidential Election already underway, this is an exciting time to be studying Government and Politics.
+With the results of the 2016 Presidential Election evident, this is an exciting time to be studying Government and Politics.